 The CEC TL2N high performance CD transport with dual belt drive received RED Fingerprint Award from High Fidelity at the end of 2019.
 When the TL2N is paired with a DA SL D/A converter the product is greater than the sum of the parts.
 We are happy to announce that the TL2N and DA SL Converter received the AWARD – BEST PRODUCT OF THE YEAR 2021 from High Fidelity.
-All upgrades can be purchased through this link to the Customize order page.
+The TL2N comes with the RU220 aluminum remote.

 CEC opened a new chapter in music reproduction in 1991 with the world‘s first Belt Drive CD Transport.
 The now famous TL 1.
 Creative mastery of mechanical vibration control techniques resulted in this landmark product.
 The uniquely analog musicality was hailed as nothing less than revolutionary in digital audio.
 The breakthroughs of the CEC TL2N have redefined what a high performance cd transport is with the dual belt drive mechanism.